Malachi Jones (cricketer)

 Malachi Olin Jones (born 26 June 1989) is a Bermudian cricketer.
 He is a right-handed batsman and a right-arm medium-fast bowler.
 He has played twelve One Day Internationals to date for Bermuda.
 He also represented Bermuda in the 2006 ICC Americas Championship and at the 2007 Cricket World Cup.

-His most memorable moment came when he dismissed India's Robin Uthappa, caught by slip fieldsman Dwayne Leverock, with his first ball of the 2007 World Cup, becoming the second player to take a wicket with his first World Cup delivery (the first being Ian Harvey at the 2003 event).
+His most memorable moment came when he dismissed India's Robin Uthappa, caught by slip fieldsman Dwayne Leverock, with his first ball of the 2007 World Cup, becoming only the second player to take a wicket with his first World Cup delivery (the first being Australia's Ian Harvey at the 2003 event).